amarula/dyndesign/docs/overview.md

 ========

 Dyndesign is a toolkit that offers developers the utmost flexibility in dynamically designing class structures.

-It empowers developers to **modify the class inheritance hierarchy** as well as to **merge classes** as though they were working with dictionaries.
+Dyndesign empowers developers to **build classes** by effortlessly incorporating class dependencies, including **parent and component** classes, through a set of configuration options.
+Dyndesign also provides the capability to **modify the inheritance hierarchy** of existing classes as well as to **merge classes** as though they were dictionaries.

 In order to manage the communication between dynamically interconnected classes effectively, a dedicated set of tools is provided, enabling developers to